-Good Is Not Nice / Not So Different: He's basically as much of a scoundrel as Tuco or Angel Eyes (and the one to blame for the destruction of his and Tuco's partnership), but retains a moral value unlike the other two and most of the time does what's right, as long as it doesn't interfere with going after the gold.
+Good Is Not Nice: He's basically as much a scoundrel as Tuco or Angel Eyes (and the one to blame for the destruction of his partnership with the former), but retains a moral value unlike the other two and most of the time does what's right, as long as it doesn't interfere with going after the gold.

 Jerk with a Heart of Gold: The more we get to know about Tuco, the more we understand that he's one of these.
 Justified since Tuco is the only character whose backstory we learn; Blondie's and Angel Eyes' histories are a complete mystery.